watson-developer-cloud/swift-sdk/README.md

 When debugging an issue with IBM support, you may be asked to provide a `transaction ID` to help IBM identify an API call that needs to be debugged.

-Every SDK call returns a response with a transaction ID in the `x-global-transaction-id` header.
-This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.
+Every SDK call returns a response with a transaction ID in the `X-Global-Transaction-Id` header.
+Together the service instance region, this ID helps support teams troubleshoot issues from relevant logs.

 You can access the header following the pattern below: